PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-11 08:32:47
+Last updated: 2024-04-11 08:33:25
-Random Quote: Brother, you're driving the "I-wanna-have-sex-with-her-truck" and its got a huge blind spot. - Marshall Eriksen
+Random Quote: So you're the therapist.
+You know it's one thing to pretend to be a shrink and bang your patients, that's normal.
+But to do it for real?
+Little creepy bro. - Barney Stinson